Skip to main content

 • scripts/ollama-watch.sh — macOS notification watcher for Ollama status

-• Ollama MCP configuration in the agent runner
+• Ollama MCP configuration and [OLLAMA] log surfacing in the agent runner

 After merging, rebuild the container: